TARGENE/TMLE.jl/docs/src/user_guide.md

 nothing # hide
 ```

-Notice the logs are informing you of all the nuisance parameters that are being fitted.
+Notice the logs are informing you of all the nuisance estimands that are being fitted.

 Let us now investigate the second ATE by using the cache: